Book Thailand tour packages at the best price with Travotic Holidays | For Thailand holiday Packages call +91-8585-86-5050.

 KOH PHA NGAN:

-Ayutthaya - Phra Nakhon Si Ayutthaya (in short it called Ayutthaya), is a small city in Thailand containing archaeological sites like temples, monasteries, palaces, etc. It lies just 80 kilometers north of Bangkok and hence is an ideal destination for a day trip from Bangkok.
+Ayutthaya - Phra Nakhon Si Ayutthaya (in short it is called Ayutthaya), is a small city in Thailand containing archaeological sites like temples, monasteries, palaces, etc. It lies just 80 kilometers north of Bangkok and hence is an ideal destination for a day trip from Bangkok.
 Ayutthaya offers a lot of Wats and monasteries like Wat Phra Sri Sanphet, Wat Mahathat, Wat Ratchaburana, and many more where tourists usually go for sightseeing.
 It is a popular day trip choice for travelers who are in Thailand and want to see something different that has visually more heritage.

 Koh Samui - The second-largest island of Thailand, Ko Samui is a gem of an island in the Koh Samui (or simply Samui) Archipelago which lies in the Gulf of Thailand.
 Adventure activities are fast becoming popular in Koh Samui, but overall the island is still most popular for its resorts and relaxed beaches.
 Be sure to try the salted eggs when in town.
 Also popular is the tropical fruit Rambutan which tourists cannot stop talking about even when they get back to their home countries.